Dalarna: Sports

 Skiing is popular in Dalarna.
 Vasaloppet, a cross-country skiing race (the world's longest) of 90 km, takes place annually, usually on the first Sunday of March, between Sälen and Mora.
-It commemorates the ski-borne escape of Gustav Ericson, who would later become King Gustav I of Sweden, from Danish troops in 1520.
+It commemorates the legendary ski-borne escape of Gustav Eriksson Vasa, who would later become King Gustav I of Sweden, from Danish troops in 1520.

 Football in the province is administered by Dalarnas Fotbollförbund.
 Brage and Dalkurd are examples of football teams in Dalarna.
 Ice hockey is also popular in Dalarna.
 The two ice hockey teams and rivals from Dalarna are Leksands IF and Mora IK, both frequently in the highest ice hockey division.